 Heather Richardson, PhD, of the University of Massachusetts has initiated research around this controversial topic.
 Richardson and her colleagues researched the effects of alcohol in the brain of adolescent male rats.

 For 2 weeks, a group of rats had access to sweetened alcohol every day.
 The other group only had access to sweetened water.
 Much like teenagers, rats prefer sweet beverages.
 With this in mind they were more than happy to work for their drink.
 They did so by pressing a level that granted them access to the beverage.
 This unlimited access triggered high levels of voluntary alcohol consumption – similar to the binge drinking of teenagers.

-Through this process it was proved that adolescent binge drinking does cause lasting myelin deficits in the prefrontal cortex of the brain.
+Through this process it was proved that teen binge drinking does cause lasting myelin deficits in the prefrontal cortex of the brain.
 At the end of the study, researchers analysed the myelin levels in the brain of the rats.
 The rats that drank the alcohol everyday had severely reduced myelin in the prefrontal cortex – a region of the brain that is vital in decision making and the regulation of emotion.

 The sober rats?
 Well, they had no such issues except maybe a heavy sugar high.